fitzitsolutions/FITStutorials/files/Dockers_for_Beginners/dockers_for_beginners.md

 <br>
 Now ifconfig works just fine, but it didn't put my ip.txt file in /tmp. <br>
 Pretty simple to see why... it's running intermediate containers for each CMD<br>
+NOTE: That may be because I'm using CMD instad of RUN (I'll check that)<br>

 ```
 FROM THE BUILD: